Substance Use and Co-Occurring Disorders

 Our Dual Diagnosis Intensive Outpatient Program utilizes both individual and group therapy, and medication management if indicated.
 The program is designed to help you break the cycle of relapse and maintain your sobriety.
 We also identify and treat any underlying psychiatric disorders, such as anxiety or depression.
 To accommodate our working clients, we offer an evening program in addition to the daytime program.

 If we diagnose you with a co-occurring psychiatric disorder in addition to addiction, our staff has the skill, sensitivity and training to treat your dual conditions together rather than one at a time.
 This Simultaneous treatment is the most effective approach for dual conditions, and often the least available at other institutions.

 Our patients tend to have a high level of satisfaction with their treatment, and a low level of relapse after it.
-A recent Silver Hill study of 645 discharged patients found that 4 out of 5 patients avoid a relapse if they complete at least one month of our residential Transitional Living program and stay in our recovery support program for ongoing outpatient treatment for another 12 months after discharge.
+A recent Silver Hill study of 645 discharged patients found that 4 out of 5 patients avoid a relapse if they complete at least one month of our residential Transitional Living program.

 These are outstanding results and are substantially higher than the available national figures for addiction recovery.
 They also represent a benchmark for us against which to measure our own continual efforts to improve clinical outcomes.